aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 ## Related Open Source code and Software Apps

 ### Mobile App for managing LDAD Smart DAQ devices
-The Android under development can be found here "[Mobile App for managing LDAD Smart DAQ devices](https://github.com/aeonSolutions/aeonlabs-Android-Mobile-App-for-managing-LDAD-Smart-DAQ-devices)".
+The Android App under development able to connect these smart data acquisitin devives can be found here on the following repository "[Mobile App for managing LDAD Smart DAQ devices](https://github.com/aeonSolutions/aeonlabs-Android-Mobile-App-for-managing-LDAD-Smart-DAQ-devices)".

 ### Dataverse API C library
 In paralell is being written a C library to expedite API integration on smart DAQ devices or elsewhere.
 Follow the link to its repository:

 https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library